udacity/cd0627-Web-Services-and-APIs/module_6_apply_dto_mapping_with_mapstruct/exercise/starter/EXERCISE.md

-# Module 6 - Request/Response Handling and DTOs - Exercise Instructions
+# Module 6 — Request/Response Handling and DTOs — Exercise Instructions

 ## Exercise Overview

 Your APIs are currently exposing internal database entities directly to the client, leading to over-fetching and tight coupling.
-You need to implement Data Transfer Objects (DTOs) and use MapStruct to map between your internal domain models and the external API contracts.
+You need to implement Data Transfer Objects (DTOs) using Java Records and use MapStruct to map between your internal domain models and the external API contracts.

 ---